Harinee2501/RepoVortex/README.md

 ##Contribution Guidelines
 **Check the “Guidelines for Open Source Contribution” section inside the app for a downloadable PDF that covers:**

-Setting up Git & GitHub

-Forking repositories

-Making your first pull request

-Best practices for contributing

-And more!- Setting up Git & GitHub
+- Setting up Git & GitHub
 - Forking repositories
 - Making your first pull request
 - Best practices for contributing
 - And more!

+##Upcoming Features
+- Automated architectural diagram generation
+- Flowchart visualization of repo workflows
+- AI-based recommendation of beginner-friendly issues